When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Harlow

-• Bobbi Harlow: Character from the comic strip “Bloom County.”
+• Bobbi Harlow: A character from the classic comic strip “Bloom County.”

 Is Harlow a Biblical Name?